-At Long Furlong school we are committed to providing an equal education to all, regardless of race, gender or disability.
+At Long Furlong school we are committed to providing an equitable education to all.
 A number of children will need special needs support during their years at school; children may have a physical disability or a specific learning difficulty e.g. with reading, emotional difficulties etc. We are guided by a National Code of Practice that lays down how such children should be identified and their progress assessed; further information can be found in our SEND policy .
 If we consider that a child may benefit from special needs support we will always consult the parent/carer as the first step.
 If you consider that your child has special needs please discuss this with your child’s class teacher.

 Our Special Educational Needs and Disabilities policy, which reflects the Code of Practice, is shown below, along with our SEN Information Report and Accessibility Plan.